Turkeys can be surprisingly tough — and not just when they're overcooked.

 The wild turkey is one of America's most tenacious birds, known for fearlessly confronting and even chasing away potential threats.
 Benjamin Franklin famously preferred it as the national symbol over a bald eagle, writing in 1784 that "the Turk'y is in comparison a much more respectable Bird."

 Americans still respect turkeys, although today we tend to focus more on their flavor than their bravery.
 The gumption that won over Ben Franklin has been largely bred out of domesticated turkeys, creating a popular stereotype of plump, helpless butterballs.
-But anyone who has encountered a wild turkey knows they're not to be taken lightly — especially if you're in a mail truck.
+But anyone who has encountered a wild turkey knows they're not to be taken lightly.

 So regardless of whether you eat a turkey this Thanksgiving, consider taking a moment to appreciate the mettle and moxie of these angry birds.
 And to help with that, here are five YouTube videos that convey the lively character of wild turkeys.

-• Turkey vs. traffic: Filmed in Walnut Creek, Calif., this turkey seems to have claimed a city street — and it doesn't have much tolerance for trespassing cars:
+Turkey vs. traffic: Filmed in Walnut Creek, California, this turkey seems to have claimed a city street — and it doesn't have much tolerance for trespassing cars:

-• Going postal, part 1: Gobbling at cars is one thing, but some turkeys hold a special grudge against the U.S. Postal Service.
+Going postal, part 1: Gobbling at cars is one thing, but some turkeys hold a special grudge against the U.S. Postal Service.
 (Maybe they resent its eagle logo?)
-Several U.S. cities have faced this problem in recent years, including Grand Haven, Mich., and Cape Cod, Mass.
+Several U.S. cities have faced this problem in recent years, including Grand Haven, Michigan, and Cape Cod, Massachusetts.
 The latter turkey can be seen in this video by the Cape Cod Times: